VhinyMombo/VhinyMombo/README.md

 - 👋 Hi, I’m @VhinyMombo
 - 👀 I’m interested in Applied Mathematics especially in Data Science, Optimization Problems and Numerical Finance.
-- 🌱 I got a M.Eng in Signal Processing and I'm studying Applied Mathematics (M.Eng & M.Sc Double Degree)
+- 🌱 I got a Msc in Data and MEng Applied Mathematics (M.Eng & M.Sc Double Degree)
 - Here I'm posting projects, I've worked on or working on.
+- I really like solving problems in general that' s why I do code in my sparse time.
 - Don't hesistate to hit me up for suggestion and discussion.